the-working-party/csv_converter/README.md

 - `<cell1 PREPEND|':)'>` => `:)  Hello World  `

 #### `SPLIT|','|1`
-Splits the cell everytime it finds the string you pass in and allows you to select which of the resulting bits you want to show.
+Splits the cell every time it finds the string you pass in and allows you to select which of the resulting bits you want to show.
 - `<cell1 SPLIT|'o'|1>` => ` W`

 #### `SUB_STRING|10|5`